rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/kmod_image.md

 another.
 To generate dependencies and map files for a specific kernel version, run `depmod -b /opt ${KERNEL_FULL_VERSION}`.

+If you use a multi-stage Dockerfile, run `depmod` at the end of the last stage.

 ## Example `Dockerfile`

 The example below builds a test kernel module from the KMM repository.